intellegens-hr/utils-identity/IdentityUtils.Core.Contracts/README.md

 Apart from these two interfaces, it contains base class for other user DTO objects:
    + `IdentityManagerUserDtoBase` which implements `IIdentityManagerUserDto`
    + `IdentityManagerUserDtoBase<T>` which inherits `IdentityManagerUserDtoBase` and implements `IIdentityManagerUserDto<T>`.
 This class is usefull since it contains property `public T AdditionalData { get; set; }` which is getter/setter with serialization/deserialization for `AdditionalDataJson` member.

+### Commons
+To have standardized response, all identity services should return same result class `IdentityUtilsResult`.
+This class also has typed variant `IdentityUtilsResult<T>` in case service needs to return an object.

+To make integration with .Net Core Identity easier, various extension methods are added to quickly transform `IdentityResult` to `IdentityUtilsResult`.